usmanmusa1920/kyaah/docs/index.rst

         kyaah.send(local=True, credentials=payload)

-    If you want to boot up the python mail server with a different port, you are to include the port you want when booting the python mail server, is like to do:
+    If you want to boot up the python mail server with a different port, you are to include the port you want when booting the python mail server, by:

     .. code-block:: python

-        python -m smtpd -c DebuggingServer -n localhost:7000
+        kyaah localhost --port 7000

     After that, add a dictionary key **payload["port"]** giving it a value of the port number, like so::